quality-liquid/cupid_code/Documentation/Design/LowLevel/low_level_docs.md

 ```

 ### Django Models (Nate M)
 Each model will correspond to a table.
 Bold denotes unique identifiers.
-Django may provide an ID, but in the case of OneToOne fields, we may more often use those relationships.
+Django may provide an ID, but in the case of OneToOne fields, we will more often use those relationships.
 * Dater
     * **User : OneToOne Field (As provided by Django)**
     * Phone Number : Text Field (validate user input)